Ensure airlines do not practice predatory pricing: Parl panel tells govt

 The committee also observed that presently the surge in airfares does not reflect any sort of mechanism on part of the ministry to control the fares, based on existing Aircraft Rules, 1937, as during surge in air fares the prices go beyond the acceptable or justifiable limits of 'reasonable profit and generally prevailing tariff'.

 On the one hand, the government plans to make air transport affordable for the common man and the air capacity is being increased but on the other hand, there is no commensurate expansion of the capacity to bring in aircraft.
-This creates lack of airline tickets considering the high demand and leads to increase in the prices, as per the report tabled in Parliament on Monday.
+This creates lack of airline tickets considering the high demand and leads to increase in the prices, as per the report.

 "The committee recommends that there should be a mechanism with the ministry such as capping of upper and lower prices to stop the practice of 'predatory pricing' or the sudden surge in prices... even though price buckets are being created as per international aviation norms, a close watch has to be maintained by the DGCA & the ministry and a mechanism should be devised to monitor the websites of various airlines to prevent them from misguiding passengers," it said.